A Foundation for Empirical Multimodality Research

 Crowdsourcing and Data Collection

-To do so, FOUNDATIONS creates large and reproducible multimodal corpora using microtask crowdsourcing, which breaks complex tasks into piecemeal work and distributes this effort to non-expert workers on online platforms.
+To do so, FOUNDATIONS creates large and reproducible multimodal corpora using microtask crowdsourcing.
+This approach breaks complex tasks into piecemeal work and distributes this effort to non-expert workers on online platforms.
 These crowdsourced descriptions are combined with computational representations into graphs that represent the structure of multimodal discourse.

-For analysing these corpora, the project develops novel methods based on neuro-symbolic artificial intelligence, which enables combining crowdsourced human insights with the pattern recognition capability of neural networks.
+For analysing these corpora, the project develops novel methods based on neuro-symbolic artificial intelligence.
+This enables the combination of crowdsourced human insights with the pattern recognition capability of neural networks.

 The groundbreaking theoretical and methodological advances in FOUNDATIONS go far beyond the state of the art by enabling large-scale empirical research while preserving the analytical depth needed for multimodality research.
 This opens up new domains of inquiry for studying multimodality across cultures, situations, artefacts, and timescales.